cdibbs/keyholevision/projects/graces-of-god-ornaments.md

 Red lines in the files mean "cut this" while blue lines mean "engrave."
 Black lines are helper cuts for those whose cutters give them trouble when removing the pieces.
 Depending on your software, you may need to load the blue first, run that, and then load the red while being mindful of relative position.
-With the open source LaserGRBL software, for example, you will need to:

-1. Choose "File -> Open File" on a file to engrave.
-2. Choose "File -> Append File" on the file to cut.
-3. Run the engraving/cutting.

 For convenience, there are cut-only and engrave-only versions named as such.